r37r0m0d3l/publish_subscribe/README.md

 ## About

-Yet another publish/subscribe library?
+Yet another publish-subscribe library?
 Why this library exists:

+- ⭐⭐⭐

-- Prevent published data changes between subscriptions.
+    - Preventing published data changes between subscriptions.

-- Possibility to publish asynchronously.
+    - Possibility to publish events asynchronously.

-- Possibility to do sync publish and receive data from subscriptions.
+    - Possibility to do synchronous publishing and receive data from subscriptions.

-- Custom logging into console for most actions.

-- Possibility to publish async events.

     - Possibility to use async callbacks in subscriptions.

     - Get subscription callback function by token and use it somewhere else.

+    - Error swallowing.
+Publish-subscribe pattern should not broke on some function somewhere deep in code.

+- ⭐⭐

     - Possibility to use finite numbers, strings or symbols as channel names.

     - Subscription functions receive callback token among channel name and published data.

     - Has _subscribeOnce_ method.

     - Has _onPublish_ method for _global message matching_.

-- Error swallowing.
-Publish/subscribe pattern should not broke on some function somewhere deep in code.
+- ⭐

+    - Custom logging into console for most actions.

+    - TypeScript definitions.

     - Almost dependency free.
 This library will work even if the last commit was ten years ago.

-- TypeScript definitions.

-The **worst** things that can happen to pub/sub library that is **not** here:
+The **worst** things that can happen to publish-subscribe library that is **not** here:

+- ☠️☠️☠️

-- Multiple subscriptions for one channel.
+    - You should have **multiple subscriptions** for one channel.
 Somehow it does not exists in other libraries.

     - Event inheritance.
-This should be handled by subscription callbacks not by the pub/sub system.
+This should be handled by subscription callbacks **not by** the publish-subscribe system.

-- Hellish _wildcards_ - _hierarchical addressing_ - _messages matching_ for each event.
+    - Hellish **wildcards-hierarchical addressing-messages matching** for each event.
 First of all this is impossible with numbers or symbols.
 And this makes no sense as you can create root channel name anyway.
-I.e. when you publish "app:user:registered" and "app:user:login", just publish "app:user" among others.
-While when you publish "app:user:re-login", do not publish "app:user" and "re-login" event will be kept _private_ or _unimportant_ to others.
+In example when you publish `"app:user:registered"` and `"app:user:login"`, just publish `"app:user"` among others.
+While when you publish `"app:user:re-login"`, do not publish `"app:user"` and `"re-login"` event will be kept _private_ or _unimportant_ to others.

+- ☠️☠️

-- Possibility to define context for each callback.
+    - Possibility to define **context for each callback**.
 You have arrow functions for that.
 You should not save context in one place and take it hostage.
 Probably you should use global variables instead etc.

-- Cancel publish event distribution for subscribers.
+    - **Cancel publish** event distribution for subscribers.
 This behavior reserved for Observer pattern.

+- ☠️

-- No order priority for subscriptions.
+    - No **order priority** for subscriptions.
 Somehow pattern should be about decoupling, but sometimes it has it in.

 The things you may not like:

+- 🔌🔌🔌

     - No ECMAScript 3 / ECMAScript 5 / Internet Explorer 6 compatibility.
 You can transpile library to CommonJS module via Babel with configuration you need.